 - A safety vest

 When you make your 72 hour bug-out bag make sure you add items that have multi-use.
 You need to pack as little as possible and make it lightweight.
-For example, I have a knife that has also a fire starter and a whistle incorporated.
+For example, I have a knife that also has a fire starter and a whistle incorporated.

 You also have to keep in mind that your 72 hour bug-out bag is designed to help you reach your destination, so the ideal scenario for evacuating should include a bug out location.
 You need to have a plan B when those 72 hours end.